 We are a party to a wafer supply agreement (WSA) with GF that governs the terms by which we purchase products manufactured by GF and is in place until 2024.
-Pursuant to the WSA, we are required to purchase wafers for all of our CPU and APU product requirements and wafers for a certain portion of our GPU product requirements from GF manufactured at process nodes larger than 7 nm, with limited exceptions.
-We have agreed to minimum annual wafer purchase targets through 2021.
-If we fail to meet the agreed wafer purchase target during a calendar year, we will be required to pay to GF a portion of the difference between our actual wafer purchases and the applicable annual purchase target.
-If our actual wafer requirements are less than the number of wafers required to meet the applicable annual purchase target.
+In May 2021, we entered into an amendment (the "A&R Seventh Amendment") to the WSA that modifies certain terms applicable to wafer purchases at the 12 nm and 14 nm technology nodes by us.
+GF agreed to a minimum annual capacity allocation to us for years 2022, 2023 and 2024.
+The A&R Seventh Amendment also removes all prior exclusivity commitments and provides us with full flexibility to contract with any wafer foundry with respect to all products manufactured at any technology node.
+Further, the parties agreed to pricing and new annual wafer purchase targets for years 2022, 2023 and 2024, and we agreed to pre-pay GF certain amounts for those wafers in 2022 and 2023.
+If we do not meet the annual wafer purchase target for any of these years, we will be required to pay to GF a portion of the difference between the actual wafer purchases and the wafer purchase target for that year.
 If our actual wafer requirements are less than the number of wafers required to meet the applicable annual wafer purchase target, we could have excess inventory or higher inventory unit costs, both of which may adversely impact our gross margin and our results of operations.
 We could experience significant delays in the shipment of our products if we are required to find alternative third-party manufacturers, which could have a material adverse effect on our business.

-We are party to two ATMP joint ventures (collectively, the ATMP JVs) with Tongfu Microelectronics Co., Ltd. The majority of our ATMP services are provided by the ATMP JVs and there is no guarantee that the ATMP JVs will be able to fulfill our long-term ATMP requirements.
+We are party to two ATMP joint ventures (collectively, the ATMP JVs) with affiliates of Tongfu Microelectronics Co., Ltd. The majority of our ATMP services are provided by the ATMP JVs and there is no guarantee that the ATMP JVs will be able to fulfill our long-term ATMP requirements.
 If we are unable to meet customer demand due to fluctuating or late supply from the ATMP JVs, it could result in lost sales and have a material adverse effect on our business.